H O M E | p r o j e c t s i n L O U I S I A N A | a b o u t L H A | G R O U P groups t r i p s

 Annual Goal of $3,000.

 In LHA's classrooms, it is not uncommon to find a student struggling due to visual difficulty.
-Many Tibetans need glasses.
+Many need glasses.
 The cost of an eye exam, including transportation and a new pair of glasses, is roughly only $20.
-This program was started in 2009 by LHA volunteer and Loyola University student Aubrey Lynn, with the help of volunteer Elana Rauda, from Calgary, Canada.
+This program was started in 2009 by Loyola University student Aubrey Lynn, with the help of LHA volunteer Elana Rauda, from Calgary, Canada.
 Our annual goal is to get 100 pairs of glasses for Tibetans per year, and to fund eye surgeries and/or medications for those in crisis situations.
+It's amazing that only $20 can give someone the gift of clear vision!
+For more info or to donate directly to this project click here.

 TIBETAN ELDER ASSISTANCE PROGRAM (TEAP)